akoshofmeister/projectone/README.md

-# projectone
-University project

-ELTE Faculty Of Informatics

-Application Development Course

-by Máté Molnár & Ákos Hofmeister
+This is a university project by Máté Molnár and Ákos Hofmeister for ELTE Faculti Of Informatics.

+Our project is about ...
+WHAT???